adagrad/findb_dolthub/Readme.md

 ### Integration to dolthub

-The idea is to fetch as less data as possible over wire and just pull/push the deltas.
-This is excatly what git does and dolthub wants to bring this paradigm to data as well.
-The project is still very early but the idea behind it is realy promissing and should be supported!
+The idea is to fetch as few data as possible over wire and just pull/push the deltas.
+This is exactly what git does and dolthub wants to bring this paradigm to data as well.
+The project is still very early but the idea behind it is really promising and should be supported!
 Updating your local database is as easy as `git pull` which just becomes `dolt pull`.

 ## Development

 ### Adding Data
-todo docuemnt adding data
+todo document adding data
 Every table needs to match the plugin command names like the command `python main.py yfinance symbol` can only load data into the table `yfinance_symbol`